Ninjin89/Types-to-Expansion-Market-Converter-UI/README.md

 <h3 align="center">Types to Expansion Market Converter with UI</h3>

   <p align="center">
-    A tool to convert ClassNames from a Types XMl into Expansion Market JSON
+    A tool to convert ClassNames from a Types XML into Expansion Market JSON
     <br />
 </div>